Table of Contents

-Shellcheck is a static analysis tool (or linter) for shell scripts.
-It detects various types of errors, gives suggestions and warnings for a shell script.
-It points out syntax issues, symantic problems that cause shell script to behave weird and some other corner cases.
+ShellCheck is a static analysis tool, or linter, for shell scripts.
+It detects various types of errors, provides suggestions, and issues warnings for shell scripts.
+ShellCheck identifies syntax issues, semantic problems that may cause shell scripts to behave unexpectedly, and other corner cases.

 sudo apt install shellcheck

-Let’s create a demo directory to practice the following commands.
+Create a demo directory to practice the ShellCheck tool with the following commands:

 mkdir -p ~/shellcheck_demo